FireChickenProductivity/Talon-Voice-Unsupported-Editor-Programming/README.md

 clone (line or that): duplicates the current line on the next line.

+# Settings
+The settings for this project can be adjusted through the settings.talon file.

+The user.unsupported_application_programming_line_limit setting determines the line limit described in the line commands section.

+The user.unsupported_application_programming_clipboard_operation_delay setting determines how long commands that use the clipboard for copying and pasting but preserve the clipboard's original contents will pause to let the clipboard revert properly in milliseconds.
+Make this bigger if those commands are not working.

 # Giving Credit
 This project contains modified and unmodified code from the community repository mentioned above provided under the following license:
 "MIT License